The year 2020 sees Glastonbury celebrate the big 5-0, and the ensuing festivities are shaping up to be very special indeed.

 — Ms. Ross (@DianaRoss) October 10, 2019

-Glastonbury’s father-daughter co-organising duo Emily and Michael Eavis have let slip with a few hints when it comes to the line-up for 2020 already.
-In April 2019, Michael said that The Beatles legend Paul McCartney would be coming to Glastonbury, “hopefully for the 50th.
+Back in April 2019, Michael Eavis said that Beatles legend Paul McCartney would be coming back to Glastonbury “hopefully for the 50th [festival].
 Don’t make a big thing of it though, will you?” he added, cat well and truly out the bag.

-McCartney then seemingly confirmed he was playing by sharing a photo of Phillip Glass, Emma Stone and Chuck Berry.
-Later, confirmation came via Emily and Macca himself.
+McCartney then seemingly confirmed he was playing by sharing a not-at-all-cryptic photo of Phillip Glass, Emma Stone and Chuck Berry.

 — Paul McCartney (@PaulMcCartney) November 18, 2019